malikahafez/malikahafez/README.md

 -->
 I am a Digital Media Engineering and Technology Student

-I am interested in video game development and design, visual effects and computer graphics, graphic design, sound design, and creative coding projects
+I am interested in video game development and design, visual effects and computer graphics, animation, graphic design, sound design, music composition and production, and creative coding projects

 I have worked on numerous coding projects throughout my Computer Science and Digital Media courses in University